protocol7/snakes/readme.txt

 HTTP GET and PUT
-Single write master (limitation)
-No failover (limitation)
+Master-less
 HTTP for sync
+Keys alphanumeric strings (limitation)
-String values only (limitation), could be json or whatever Stored in files with hashed keys, no buckets (limitation) No in-memory cache (limitation)
+Smallish string values only (limitation), could be json or whatever Stored in files with hashed keys, no buckets (limitation) No in-memory cache (limitation)
 No authentication (limitation)
 Logging
-No transactions (would use e-tags for optimistic locking) No configurable number of write slaves
+No transactions (would use e-tags for optimistic locking) No partitioning
-Small values
 Locale

 Plan